redhat-cop/openshift-migration-best-practices/planning.md

 * ~50+ ImageStreams per namespace
 * Multiple ~100GB+ persistent volumes

 The tools are smaller and more focused.
-They are based on Ansible playbooks, Python code snippets, [Rsync](https://rsync.samba.org/), and [Skopeo](https://github.com/containers/skopeo), which simplifies customization and debugging.
+They are based on [Ansible Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html), Python code snippets, [Rsync](https://rsync.samba.org/), and [Skopeo](https://github.com/containers/skopeo), which simplifies customization and debugging.
 Their performance is better than MTC.

 #### Comparison of MTC and upstream tools